HSLUDEM/DEM_Documentation/docs/source/modelling_method/scenarios/demand_side.rst

 +--------------+----------------+------------------------------------------------------------------------------------------------------+

-The climate data is based on the CH2018 scenarios.
+The climate data is based on the CH2018 scenarios (CH2018 Project Team, 2018).

 Renovation and heat generator replacement
 ---------------------------------------